 While earbuds are no longer a plug-and-play affair, Bluetooth tech doesn’t need to be a hassle to use.
-1MORE understands this, and distilled only the most necessary features into its super cheap 1MORE PistonBuds true wireless earbuds.
-These feature just the necessities, but is that enough?
+1MORE understands this and distilled only the most necessary features into its super cheap 1MORE PistonBuds true wireless earbuds.
+This headset features just the necessities, but is that enough?

 Who should get the 1MORE PistonBuds?

-The 1MORE PistonBuds come in a nondescript, plastic charging case that’s very difficult to grip.
+The 1MORE PistonBuds includes a nondescript, plastic charging case that’s very difficult to grip.
 There were many times when the case slipped out of my hands and clattered to the floor.
 Consequently, this caused the earbuds to go flying because the lid and contact point magnets aren’t all that strong.
-The case has its redeeming qualities though: it’s extremely lightweight, and supports USB-C charging.
+The case has its redeeming qualities though: it’s extremely lightweight and supports USB-C charging.

 1MORE strayed from its standard earbud design with the PistonBuds.
 Rather than a rounded, oblong earbud shape of previous 1MORE true wireless earbuds, the PistonBuds feature a stemmed design—wonder where the company got that idea.
 The stems are shorter than most AirPods alternatives, which is good and bad: the design makes them less likely to catch on a facemask and fly away, but it also makes them harder to remove compared to long-stemmed buds.